 4. Tonearm Type

-The tonearm is responsible for holding the cartridge and tracking the record’s grooves.
+The tonearm holds the cartridge and tracks the record’s grooves.
 A high-quality tonearm with an adjustable counterweight and anti-skate mechanism can help provide better sound quality and reduce record wear.

 5. Speed and Pitch Control

-The ability to adjust the turntable’s speed and pitch can be beneficial for DJs and users who want to fine-tune their listening experience.
+The ability to adjust the turntable’s speed and pitch can benefit DJs and users who want to fine-tune their listening experience.

 6. Build Quality